Alright, so it wasn't really sexy and that's mainly because I was the one doing it!

 I initially wanted to try a pole dance class so I emailed a few local places in Las Vegas.
 Surprisingly, only one responded and that was only after I contacted them twice.
 I explained to them my thirty dollar decision and that I am a local boudoir photographer simply wanting to try out their class and blog about my experience.
 The pole dance place wanted to charge me the regular class rate PLUS an extra $100 to have a private class because I am a guy.
 I found that funny because in reality, it's just an exercise class and nobody it taking their clothes off and dancing for tips in it.
 Besides, I have taken plenty photographs of women wearing a lot less that gym clothes.
 Just saying.

-Because of this dilemma I posted on my Facebook page my situation.
+Because of this dilemma I posted on the Las Vegas Glamour Boudoir Facebook page my situation.
 Luckily, a great friend came to the rescue.
 Gabriela, the owner of GKDance said that she would teach me a private belly dance class for $30.
 Awesome.
 I could not pass up on this offer.

 I photographed Gabriela and her dance troupe, La Femme Zahir, back in February.
 It was an amazing experience watching how they danced and how easily they moved into some very difficult poses while I photographed them.